pkclsoft/GameCenterManager2/README.md

     GKLocalPlayer *player = [[GameCenterManager sharedManager] localPlayerData];

 ## Delegates
 GameCenter Manager delegate methods notify you of the status of Game Center and various other tasks.
-There is only one required delegate method for iOS, none for macOS.
+There is only one required delegate method.

-###Authenticate User (Required, iOS only)
+###Authenticate User (Required)
 If the user is not logged into Game Center, you'll need to present the Game Center login view controller.
 This method is required because the user must be logged in for Game Center to work.
 If the user does not login, an error will be returned.

      - (void)gameCenterManager:(GameCenterManager *)manager authenticateUser:(UIViewController *)gameCenterLoginController